10 Reasons Why Meditation Reduces Stress and Increases Calmness

 7. Researches

-Many researches have been conducted on the effects of meditation.
-There are many articles on the Internet, which speak about various experiments and researches made on meditation.
+Much research has been conducted on the effects of meditation.
+Many articles on the Internet speak about various experiments and research made on meditation.

 In her article, she writes, “I’m sure you’ve heard people extol the virtues of meditation.
 You may be skeptical of the claims that it helps with all aspects of life.
 But, the truth is, it does.”

-“It enhances compassion, allows you to see things more clearly (including yourself) and creates a sense of calm and centeredness that is indescribable.
+“It enhances compassion, allows you to see things more clearly (including yourself), and creates an indescribable sense of calm and centeredness.
 There really is no substitute.”

 8. Health

 Meditation improves your health and the immune system.
-This of course, affects your emotional and mental health, and reduces stress, making it easier to handle tasks and deal with problems.
+This affects your emotional and mental health and reduces stress, making it easier to handle tasks and deal with problems.

 9. Concentration

 Meditation improves your concentration, memory and all the mental functions.
-This means that you can handle more calmly and with more control the daily affairs of life, work, relationships, tasks and goals.
+This means that you can handle the daily affairs of life, work, relationships, tasks, and goals more calmly and with more control.

 10. Inner peace and happiness

-Meditation creates inner peace, and this leads to happiness and to a feeling of joy, even if there are no external factors for happiness.
+Meditation creates inner peace, leading to happiness and a feeling of joy, even if there are no external factors for happiness.

 In my book, “Inner Peace in the Busy Daily Life”, I have addressed this topic.
-This book shows, in a simple language and through easy to follow instructions, how to reduce stress and anxiety and make your mind peaceful.
+This book shows how to reduce stress and anxiety and make your mind peaceful in simple language and through easy-to-follow instructions.

 In another book, “Calm Down the Constant Chatter of Your Mind”, I have included meditation techniques to help you calm your mind.